 We are happy to schedule a brief complimentary telephone consultation to discuss what you hope to gain from an evaluation and to share our general procedures. ( approximately 15 minutes; free) However, it is most efficient if you first register in our client portal so that we have the benefit of your intake input and other information when talking with you.

-In order to establish a comprehensive understanding of your needs, evaluators will meet with you for an in-person (currently virtual) intake *.
-This meeting entails review of prior records and reports as well as evaluator's time spent to review information in advance and complete/send follow-up documents; $43o).
+In order to establish a comprehensive understanding of your needs, evaluators will meet with you for a virtual intake meeting* (approximately 45-60 minutes as well as evaluator's time spent to review information in advance and complete/send follow-up documents; $43o).
 Records (i.e., prior reports, school transcripts) should be sent in advance.
 We discuss relevant history, identify current concerns, review what type of testing may be necessary, and what will be involved in the process.
 We talk through your hopes and concerns regarding the process and outline logistics.
 This information gathering allows us to select the appropriate measures and approaches to address the question(s) at hand, which culminates in creation of an individualized evaluation plan.
-Following this meeting, the evaluator will send you a formal assessment agreement, which outlines the purpose/nature of testing, associated cost, time involved, and related expectations of both the evaluator and the participant. (approximately 45-60 minutes as well as time to complete/review forms in advance; $350) * Intake may be bypassed under some conditions.
+Following this meeting, the evaluator will send you a formal assessment agreement, which outlines the purpose/nature of testing, associated cost, time involved, and related expectations of both the evaluator and the participant. * Intake may be bypassed for returning clients under some conditions.